-The Netherlands’ ingenious Waterline defence system is celebrated in Anne Holtrop Studio’s museum, in a design that ebbs and flows with its setting
+The Netherlands’ ingenious but flawed Waterline defence system is celebrated in Anne Holtrop Studio’s museum, in a design that ebbs and flows with its setting

 In a country with a small population and a flat topography, the Netherlands has struggled throughout its history to defend itself from the invading forces of larger countries: France, Germany and Spain.
 Without natural defences, the Dutch had to come up with innovative defence solutions.
 They built fortresses and fortified cities, but arguably their most unexpected weapon was water.